THIS DATE IN NHL HISTORY, APRIL 16:

 1961: The Chicago Blackhawks end a 23-year championship drought by defeating the Red Wings 5-1 in Detroit in Game 6 of the Final.
 After eliminating the five-time defending champion Canadiens in the Semifinals, the Blackhawks split the first four games against Detroit, but win 6-3 in Game 5 at Chicago Stadium before becoming the only road team to win a game in the series.
 The only drawback for the victorious Blackhawks is that they can't get back to Chicago to celebrate; their flight home is cancelled because of a snowstorm.

-1988: Dale Hunter's goal 5:57 into overtime completes one of the greatest comebacks in Stanley Cup history and gives the Washington Capitals a 5-4 victory against the Philadelphia Flyers in Game 7 of the Patrick Division Semifinals at the Capital Centre.
+1988: Dale Hunter scores 5:57 into overtime to complete one of the greatest comebacks in Stanley Cup history and give the Washington Capitals a 5-4 victory against the Philadelphia Flyers in Game 7 of the Patrick Division Semifinals at the Capital Centre.
 The Capitals lose three of the first four games in the series, win Games 5 and 6 and then rally to overcome an early 3-0 deficit in Game 7.
 Then-Capitals general manager David Poile calls it "the most important win ever for this team."

 2003: Ed Belfour's goaltending heroics go for naught when Mark Recchi scores his second goal of the game at 53:54 of overtime to give the Philadelphia Flyers a 3-2 win against Toronto at Air Canada Centre in Game 4 of the Eastern Conference Quarterfinals.
 Belfour makes 72 saves before Recchi's wrist shot hits his stick and trickles over the goal line.
 Belfour finishes one save short of the playoff record set by Kelly Hrudey of the New York Islanders in 1987.

-2015: The Winnipeg Jets play the franchise's fisrt playoff game since 2007, when they were the Atlanta Thrashers, but lose 4-2 to the Anaheim Ducks in Game 1 of their Western Conference First Round Series at Honda Center.
-The Jets lead 2-1 after two periods, but Corey Perry scores two goals and set up one by Ryan Getzlaf to give the Ducks a 4-2 win.
+2015: The Winnipeg Jets play the franchise's first playoff game since 2007, when they were the Atlanta Thrashers, but lose 4-2 to the Anaheim Ducks in Game 1 of their Western Conference First Round Series at Honda Center.
+The Jets lead 2-1 after two periods, but Corey Perry scores two goals and set up one by Ryan Getzlaf to give the Ducks the win.